chihieuwe/cs50-final/README.md

 * Go to register page and create an account.
 * Login using that account.
-* Click *order* on the navbar.
+* Select *Book* on the navbar.
 * Fill in information about your pet.
-* Click *Book*.
+(Image is optional)
+* Click *Book* , a message will appear informing you that you have successfully book an appointment.
-* To view your order, go to your profile and click 'order history'.
+* To view your appointments, go to your profile (your name on the navbar) and click 'Your appointments', a table with your appointments will appear.
-* In order history, you can also edit and cancel your appointment.
+* You can choose to edit or cancel your appointments.
+  - If you choose to edit, a form will appear with your previous information, simply change the information you need and click edit.
+  - Otherwise when you cancel your appointment, you will get a refund of the cash you paid for the service price.
 > [!NOTE]
-> If you have any feedback, write me an email via [chihieuwe12@gmail.com](chihieuwe12@gmail.com).
+> If you have any feedback, write me an email via [chihieuwe12@gmail.com].

 Thank you for checking this out :blush: